MohamedAliHabib/Brain-Tumor-Detection/README.md

 1. The code in the IPython notebooks.
 2. The weights for all the models.
 The best model is named as 'cnn-parameters-improvement-23-0.91.model'.
-3. The models as *.model* files.
+3. The models are stored as *.model* files.
 They can be restored as follows:

 ```